 The purpose of a thank you note is to show your appreciation for a gift or service that someone has provided for you.
 If someone has done a favor for you, it's nice to acknowledge with some heartfelt written words.

 It's also nice to send a thank you note to someone who goes beyond the call of duty.
 These people often go unnoticed, and they'll be pleasantly surprised to see that someone noticed.

 The ideal form of gratitude is a handwritten note or letter.
 An email will suffice, but even then it’s not a bad idea to follow up later with a letter that requires paper, a pen, and a stamp.

 Each thank you note should be different and meaningful to the recipient.
 If you are an organized person, you might want to keep a stack of cards on hand so you won’t have to run out to the store and purchase one every time you need to thank someone.

-- If you receive the gift in the mail, you may send a brief email letting the person know you received it.
+- If you receive a gift in the mail, you may send a brief email letting the person know you received it.
 Follow up with a written note.

 - Most of the time, a thank you note can be short and to the point.
 However, if you have more to say, there is nothing wrong with a long thank you letter.